xaolanx/hjem-rum/docs/TESTING.md

-Hjem Rum's testing system is designed with simplicity in mind, so we shy away from other testing frameworks and stick with `runTest`, from the [internal NixOS lib][nixos-testing] located in the nixpkgs monorepo.
+Hjem Rum's testing system is designed with simplicity in mind, so we shy away from other testing frameworks and stick with `runTest`, from the [internal NixOS lib] located in the nixpkgs monorepo.
 There are no non-standard abstractions in regards to writing the tests, so they should be written just like any other test that uses the NixOS Test Driver.

 ## Creating tests